Skip to main content

 Which AI use cases deliver the highest ROI?

-Customer support automation consistently delivers the fastest ROI, with companies like ServiceNow documenting 80% autonomous handling of inquiries and $325M in annualized value.
+Customer support automation consistently delivers the fastest ROI, with companies documenting 80% autonomous handling of inquiries.
 Software development acceleration (AI coding assistants) delivers 20-55% productivity gains per engineer.
 Knowledge management RAG systems save 45-65% of time spent searching for internal information.
 Document processing and data extraction from unstructured sources achieves 70-90% cost reduction versus manual processing.

 How do you measure AI ROI accurately?